davidask/StateViewController/README.md

 ![Build](https://github.com/davidask/StateViewController/workflows/Build/badge.svg)
 # StateViewController

 When creating rich view controllers, a single view controller class is often tasked with managing the appearance of many other views, controls, and other user interface elements based on a state.
 That state, in turn, is often derived from multiple sources that need to be synchronized to correctly represent a single reliable state.
 Usually the end result is known as the *Massive View Controller* problem, often solved by attempts to abandon the [MVC](https://developer.apple.com/library/archive/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html) pattern, the primary design pattern in UIKit.
-While other patterns, such as [MVVM](https://en.wikipedia.org/wiki/Model–view–viewmodel) or [MVP](https://en.wikipedia.org/wiki/Model–view–presenter), can solve some issues, going with the grain rather than against makes interacting with UIKit more accomodating.
+While other patterns, such as [MVVM](https://en.wikipedia.org/wiki/Model–view–viewmodel) or [MVP](https://en.wikipedia.org/wiki/Model–view–presenter), can solve some issues, going with the grain rather than against makes interacting with UIKit more accommodating.

 This repository houses a `UIViewController` subclass, enabling modularization and decoupling of view controllers, reducing the size of individual view controllers substantially, without the need for abandoning MVC as a design pattern.